bright-crucible/factor/README.md

 # factor
-Various implementations of integer factoring
+Various implementations of integer factoring.
+So far there is only a simple and threading version in Python 2.
+Will probably look into a Python 2 version that uses multiprocessing later.

 ## simple-factor.py
 The simple implementation of integer factoring in Python 2.